-Must have the authorization to work in Indonesia to be eligible for this position.
+Must have authorization to work in Indonesia to be eligible for this position.

 Final candidates might be required to take a writing test and to produce two writing samples when needed.

-Qualified applicants should apply online through the WRI career portal in order to be formally considered.
+Qualified applicants should apply online through WRI career portal in order to be formally considered.

 This is a locally engaged position; Indonesian nationals are encouraged to apply.